NC Real Estate Licensing Guide

 Mantle Realty neon sign inside one of the Triad NC offices

-Mantle Realty was founded in 2014 with a specific philosophy: culture is more important than headcount.
-We're not interested in adding agents to hit some growth metric.
-We're interested in finding people who fit — and then actually helping them build something.
+Mantle Realty was founded in 2014 with a specific philosophy: culture matters more than headcount.
+We're not chasing growth metrics or stacking licenses on the wall.
+We find people who fit — and then actually help them build something.

-We've taken agents from brand new to multi-million dollar producers.
-We've brought in experienced agents who were stuck in the real estate rat race somewhere else and needed a different environment to operate in.
+We've taken brand-new agents from licensed to producing.
+We've brought in experienced agents who were stuck in the corporate brokerage rat race somewhere else and needed a different environment to operate in.

 11+ Years in the Triad